polepi/EpitechTheme/README.md

 <h2>Features:</h2>

-🌙 Dark Theme for the intranet.
+🌙 Dark Theme for the intranet.<br>
-📝 Connect your Projects to Trello quick and easy!
+📝 Connect your Projects to Trello quick and easy!<br>
-📩 Projects and Events listed and sorted by the remaining time, and a time countdown instead of a date.
+📩 Projects and Events listed and sorted by the remaining time, and a time countdown instead of a date.<br>
-🔗 Navigate easily to the intranet from the extension UI.
+🔗 Navigate easily to the intranet from the extension UI.<br>
-😅 A profile section with your GPA and Grades.
+😅 A profile section with your GPA and Grades.<br>
-🚀 Auto-login for the Moulinette: Login button gets automatically pressed.
+🚀 Auto-login for the Moulinette: Login button gets automatically pressed.<br>
-📋 A quick recap of the Moulinette corrections.
+📋 A quick recap of the Moulinette corrections.<br>

 <h2>How to install:</h2>